reneboer/vera-TeslaCar/README.md

 # vera-TeslaCar
-Vare plugin to control your Tesla with same commands as the mobile app.
+Vera plugin to control your Tesla with same commands as the mobile app.

+Under development.
+To come soon.